Locations:

 Thyroid hormones support brain development and function throughout life, beginning in utero, when a fetus is developing during pregnancy.
 Having enough iodine to make enough thyroid hormones is critical.

-The American Thyroid Association and American Academy of Pediatrics recommend that people who are pregnant, planning to become pregnant or breastfeeding (chestfeeding) take a prenatal multivitamin containing 150 micrograms (mcg) of iodine.
+The American Thyroid Association and American Academy of Pediatrics recommend that women who are pregnant, planning to become pregnant or breastfeeding take a prenatal multivitamin containing 150 micrograms (mcg) of iodine.
 But not all prenatal vitamins contain iodine.

-Pregnant and breastfeeding people should consume almost double the amount of iodine to provide enough for themselves and healthy fetal development, Zumpano advises.
+Women who are pregnant and breastfeeding should consume almost double the amount of iodine to provide enough for themselves and healthy fetal development, Zumpano advises.
 “Without it, there is a higher risk for neurological disability and issues with growth and sexual development.”

 Infants are also at risk for iodine deficiency, especially if exclusively breastfed.
-Breast milk contains iodine, but the amount that ends up in the breast milk depends on how much the person breastfeeding consumes.
+Breast milk contains iodine, but the amount that ends up in the breast milk depends on how much those who are breastfeeding consumes.

 3. Helps maintain cognitive function in childhood